playframework/playframework/documentation/manual/detailedTopics/production/ProductionDist.md

 ### Build a server distribution

-The sbt-native-packager plugins provides and `java_server` archetype which enables the following features
+The sbt-native-packager plugins provides a `java_server` archetype which enables the following features:

 * System V or Upstart startup scripts
 * [Default folders](http://www.scala-sbt.org/sbt-native-packager/GettingStartedServers/MyFirstProject.html#default-mappings)

 A full documentation can be found in the [documentation](http://www.scala-sbt.org/sbt-native-packager/GettingStartedServers/index.html).

-To enable the `java_server` archetype you have to add `packageArchetype.java_server`, so it looks like this
+To enable the `java_server` archetype you have to add `packageArchetype.java_server`, so it looks like this:

 ```scala
 import com.typesafe.sbt.SbtNativePackager._